Klasmart-Engineering/klasmart-nodejs-logger/readme.md

 DEBUG_WRITE_LOGS_TO_FILE - When set to 'true' the LogDeliveryAgent will write logs to a debug file rather than sending them to NewRelic.
 Useful for debugging LogDeliveryAgent's behavior.
 Not recommended for general usage.

+SERVICE_LABEL - Optional.
+Used to provide a 'service' label for logs delivered to New Relic.
+This is the highest priority value for the service label, if not provided it will fallback to component tags in NEW_RELIC_LABELS, the value of NEW_RELIC_APP_NAME, and then 'undefined' in that order.

 ### Correlation ID Middleware

 #### Purpose